 Now your share/ownership will determine what level of control (decision-making powers) you have when it comes to the company’s operations.

 Naturally, owning just 1, 10 or even 1000 shares of Amazon (which cost around a hefty $1400 each today), still does not entitle you to have a say in how it is run.

 The majority shareholder – which would probably be the company owner (chairman/founder) or its board of directors, depending on how the company is structured, will still have the overall say.

 To gain a majority shareholding and therefore full control of a company, the minimum number of shares one would need would be 51% of the total issued.
 Good luck obtaining that many!

 But let’s take a further step back and unravel why shares are issued in the first place.
-A company has a value and within that context will always keep tags on the capitalistic market and carefully monitors its value to brace for a potential takeover or a consideration to sell.
+A company has a value.
+This makes it a constant target for investors in a capitalistic market.
+Wealthy individuals carefully monitor its value to brace for a potential takeover or for just a piece of the pie.

-So, to get listed on a stock exchange a company will decide how much of its equity to publically issue as shares and might even use it to raise more capital to help grow the business.
+To get listed on a stock exchange a company will decide how much of its equity to publicly issue as shares.
+You can even issue share to raise more capital to help grow your business.

 The easiest way to remember this is through this basic accountant’s formula:

 Total Owners Equity (OE) = Assets (A) + liabilities (L).